 Why Working With Celebrities Can Take Some Time

-We had a call recently where a brand was absolutely not happy with their last celebrity brand agent.
+We had a call recently where a brand was absolutely not happy with their last celebrity brand agency partner.
 Why?
-Because that individual did not provide enough information on how the actual process of getting a celebrity on board to work with their brand, and the brand was left confused by how they didn't end up with a celebrity as a partner.
+Because that individual did not provide enough information on how the actual process of getting a celebrity on board to work with their brand, and the brand was left confused by how they didn't end up with their chosen celebrity as a partner.

 Why Equity Is Never The Answer: The Risk